1. What is FSSAI?

 Anyway, folks, now we have come to the end of the conversation about FSSAI registration and types of FSSAI registration.
 However, we have already shared all the necessary details you require to get yourself the FSSAI license.
 If you need further info to talk to expert professionals.
 Keep following our blogs to keep yourself updated with the latest tax compliance changes news.

 All the Food Business Owners operating in India need to get registered.
-FBOs with turnover more than 12lac p.a need to get registered and licensed.
-Businesses like hotels, café, packaged food fall under FSSAI license scheme.
-The detailed list of businesses that need license is mentioned in detail under Schedule1 of FSS act 2011.
+FBOs with a turnover of more than 12lac p.a need to get registered and licensed.
+Businesses like hotels, café, packaged food fall under the FSSAI license scheme.
+The detailed list of businesses that need a license is mentioned in detail under Schedule1 of FSS act 2011.

 If you are a Food Business Operator then you will need FSSAI registration and license.